luxvalerian/shesincongress/README.md

 My hope for this app is to educate the user on female representation in Congress and to imagine it as a true representation of the American population in the near future.

 I created this app as a student project in the online software engineering course at General Assembly.
-Special thanks to my instructor, Daniel from Dallas, who has provided tremendous support and encouragement with my first baby steps into programming.
+Special thanks to my instructor, Daniel from Dallas, who has provided tremendous support and encouragement with my first steps into programming.